 Somewhere left behind, back at home, there were two people who had given their life to bring up three children – and a car.

-I don’t know if they did well, but now I don’t want to say too much.
+I don’t know if they fared well, but now I’d rather not talk big.

 Sanejoker’s Facebook page: